Git Conventional Commit Standards

 Guidelines

-When you want to commit and push changes you made on merge request
+When you want to commit and push changes you made on merge request, below are some rules to follow:

 - Commit message must represent what you do on that commit.